Great South West Walk

 It’s peaceful and wonderful and you are likely to make enduring friendships with other like-minded walkers.
 Switch off from the world around you and reconnect with nature.

-- Victoria’s floral emblem (pink heath) and spring wildflowers (orchids)
+- Flora aplenty, including Victoria’s floral emblem (pink heath) and spring wildflowers (orchids)

 - Tracks meandering alongside the Glenelg River and its towering gorges

-- The highest sea cliffs in Victoria, dramatic limestone cliffs by your side
+- The highest sea cliffs in Victoria, featuring dramatic limestone cliffs

 - Historic Cape Nelson Lighthouse and the seaside villages of Nelson and Bridgewater Bay